myroom/SmartPoolPumpController/README.md

 -   **Water Turnover Cycles** determine how many times the entire pool volume should be filtered per day
 -   **Calculated Daily Limit** = Pool Volume ÷ Pump Flow Rate × Water Turnover Cycles (in hours)
 -   The system uses both calculated limit and maximum runtime limit - whichever is lower
+-   **Water Level Sensor** is optional - leave empty to disable protection
+-   **Sensor Type Configuration**: Choose NC or NO based on your physical sensor type
+-   **Notifications** are optional - configure notification service for alerts
 -   **Cycle Runtime** should be set based on your pump specifications and cooling requirements
 -   **Pump Interval** should be longer than **Cycle Runtime** to ensure cooling periods
 -   **Working Hours** allow you to restrict pump operation to specific time periods (e.g., daytime only)
 -   In "Auto" mode, pump will never run continuously - it always follows cycle patterns
 -   Mode changes ("On"/"Off") take effect immediately, overriding current cycle
 -   Pump will be automatically turned off when working hours end, regardless of current cycle
+-   Low water level protection has **highest priority** - overrides all other conditions
 -   It's recommended to set up notifications when daily runtime limit is exceeded

 ## Example Configuration